 Arizona Opera Cast Members & Creatives

-Cannon has garnered awards from: The Dallas Opera Guild (Encouragement Award), Chautauqua Opera (Guild Award), The Anna Sosenko Foundation, West Palm Beach Opera (Finalist), Opera Birmingham (Encouragement Award), and The Metropolitan Opera National Council (Regional Finalist).
+Cannon has been honored for his artistry by The Dallas Opera Guild, Chautauqua Opera, The Anna Sosenko Foundation, West Palm Beach Opera, Opera Birmingham, and The Metropolitan Opera National Council Auditions.

 He is a graduate of Baylor University where he earned a Bachelor of Music; The Juilliard School, Master of Music in Voice; and most recently a Doctorate of Musical Arts from Oklahoma University.
 Notable teachers including Nico Castel, Mignon Dunn, Marlena Malas, Dr. John Van Cura and Marilyn Horne and Kim Josephson of the Metropolitan Opera.